itspatmorgan/unknown-arts-ai/content/_index.md

 Hello!
 I'm [Patrick Morgan](https://itspatmorgan.com).

-I'm a software designer and the writer behind [Unknown Arts](https://www.unknownarts.co) on Substack.
+I'm a software designer and the writer of [Unknown Arts](https://www.unknownarts.co) on Substack.

 With *Unknown Arts*, I explore AI's creative frontier through weekly experiments and reflections.
 My mission is to help creative builders shape a more thoughtful tomorrow.